kakuffo/XBRL-Comprehensive-Example/README.md

 Again, this is a WORK IN PROGRESS.
 There is still a lot of work to do, but one can certainly see the direction in which this is going.
 If you have any questions, please contact Charles.Hoffman@UBmatrix.com

+##Comprehensive Example (2008-04-18)

+This is an example XBRL instance document.
+The purpose of the example is to experiment and try and see how to best make XBRL work.
+The example takes each of the XBRLS business use cases, combines them into one taxonomy and instance document.
+The example is large enough to look real, but small enough to be a sample.
+The following are the components of this example:

+####Printed Financial Statement:  (_Sample-Instance-Proof.pdf) This PDF was generated from the instance document (2) and the style sheet (3).

+####Instance Document: (Sample-Instance-Proof.xml) This is the XBRL instance document.

+####Style Sheet: (_Sample-Instance-Proof-ToFO.xsl)  This is a style sheet which was used to transform the XBRL (2) into PDF (1).
+####XSL-FO: (_Sample-Instance-Proof.fo) This is an intermediate format used go get from the style sheet (3) to the PDF (1).
+The XSLT in the style sheet generates XSL-FO.
+That is sent to an FO processor (FOP) which is what actually generates the PDF.
+Taxonomy: (gaap.xsd) This is the taxonomy schema file.
+Links to the label, references, presentation, calculation, definition, and formulas used can be found within this schema.
+####Complex Types: (gaap-ComplexTypes.xsd) This is also a schema.
+This contains a number of types defined using XML Schema Part 2.
+XBRL Formulas: (gaap-formula.xml) This is an XBRL Formulas linkbase which has a lot, but not all, of the formulas which are used in this financial statement.
+This still needs more work and is moving around as XBRL Formulas is still not a recommendation.
+####Calculations Report: (Sample-Instance-Proof_calctrace.html) This is an valiation report for the instance documents, showing the calculations which were validated by the XBRL processor.
+The XBRL Formulas validation are not shown on this report.
+Neutral Format Tables: (_NeutralFormatTemplates-2008-10-10.xls) These are neutral format tables for every section of the instance document.
+The purpose of this is to show a minimally acceptable rendering of the instance document information with no bias to any type specific rendering characteristics.
+This rendering is creatable from information contained within the taxonomy and the instance document.
+This was hand generated, a theoretical output of an XBRL processor which I believe is possible.
+ReadMe (ReadMe.doc) This is a readme file which explains the example.
+####ZIP File Containing all Files: (XBRLS-ComprehensiveExample-2008-04-18.zip) This is a ZIP file which can be downloaded to grab all of the files mentioned above.
+There are a few other files in the ZIP file but they really are not that interesting.
+Note that due to issues relating to default dimensions, this instance document is not 100% representative of what a good instance document would look like.
+There are a number of duplicate concepts.